samjmck/portfolio-valuation/README.md

 ## Features

+- Uses Deno
+- Core of codebase uses standard web APIs, can relatively easily be implemented in any JavaScript runtime
 - [LIFO, FIFO and WAC](#profit-calculation-methods) profit calculation methods
 - Valuation in any supported currency
 - Supports variety of [transaction types](#transaction)